 10 Who died for us, that, whether we wake or sleep, we should live together with him.
 1 Thessalonians 5:10

 In the world of The Shack, there is no need for Jesus stepping in for us.
-Papa loves us too much to punish us – we just need Papa to patiently wait until we stop insulting her and agree with her how great we really are.
+Papa loves us too much to punish us – we just need Papa to patiently wait until we stop insulting her and then agree with her how great we really are.
 Papa is the perfect god for a narcissistic world.